RetroPie/RetroPie-Docs/docs/PC-Engine.md

 ```
 Note: The 'SYSCARD3.PCE' needs to be placed in with the ROM files to play Turbo CD games.

-## Instructions to Play CD based games before adding to the pc engine rom folder
+## Instructions to Play CD games before adding to the rom folder

 The bin/cue or iso/cue is case sensitive and only needs the name of the game without the country of origin info, no underscores or dashes etc. Just the name.
 Example: Vasteel.iso and Vasteel.cue or Motoroader MC.bin and Motoroader MC.cue.
 The extensions must be all lower case (.bin,.cue, .iso)